KAI-AVG/agileflight/README.md

 # agileflight
 Research on Obstacle Avoidance Algorithm for DVS-based Unmanned Aerial Vehicles

-This project is still in progress.
+The project is currently underway and will be open-sourced upon its full completion.